BM-Enterprises/Oliana-next/readme.md

 1. Download all files it needs to some local cache folder
 2. Execute a GPU-Accelerated context-question-answer pipeline

 **Status:** The current implementation runs `microsoft/Phi-3.5-mini-instruct` on the GPU, but we don't control where model files are saved to.
+The library does respect `HF_HOME` though, so we can use another process to set this before running `oliana_text[.exe]` to control where model files are saved to.

 ```bash